Updated May 2025

 import { MatCardModule } from "@angular/material/card";

-• Better separation of features in your lib
+- Clearer separation of features within your library.

 What we'll build

-Our library will have multiple subentry points, and they will also depend on each other.
-We'll add an Angular app in our workspace as a showcase application.
-It will import the library and use its components.
+The library will include multiple subentry points, some of which will depend on each other.
+We will also add an Angular app to the workspace as a showcase application to demonstrate how to use the library and its components.

 Lib Implementation